 “We are going to the Hyades Cluster to meet with the High Council of Ka’len to try to establish regular relationships, communications, trade, all that.
 If I’m successful with the first meetings, we will return in a few months to set up the future framework.
 The Ka’len Council has been mostly receptive to our overtures, but we don’t have anything formal yet.”

-“Okayyyy… So that first-contact charter really does mean first-contact, doesn’t it.”
+“Okayyyy… So that first-contact charter really does mean first-contact, doesn’t it.
+We don’t have many partners in that sector.”
 He said, sitting back and grinning with just a bit of apprehension and awe.